There’s another reason to buy green products, and it’s totally selfish

 As it turns out, when people think a product is green, they’re not just more likely to buy it; they actually enjoy the experience of that product more than they would if the product were not green.

 These findings—dubbed the “greenconsumption effect”—come out of a new paper published in the Journal of Consumer Research, from the John Molson School of Business in Concordia.
-“The overall thing we wanted to see [was] if using green, or sustainable products would change the experiences [people had],” explains Onur Bodur, the professor of marketing who co-authored the paper.
-“From that perspective, the whole paper is a bit different than others…we’re looking at consumption with a green product, not of a green product.”
-In other words, researchers weren’t just asking subjects, “how do you like the headphones?”
-They were asking subjects, “how do you like the music?”
+“The overall thing we wanted to see [was] if using green or sustainable products would change the experiences [people had],” explains Onur Bodur, the professor of marketing who coauthored the paper.
+“From that perspective, the whole paper is a bit different than others . . . we’re looking at consumption with a green product, not of a green product.”
+In other words, researchers weren’t just asking subjects “how do you like the headphones?”
+They were asking subjects “how do you like the music?”
 (Though as it turns out, people like the headphones and the music more when the product is green!)

 It wasn’t just one pair of headphones that sounded better when they were labeled as green, though.
 Bodur’s team replicated the greenconsumption effect with other products.
 Subjects reported enjoying writing a personal essay more when it was with a green pen, and they weren’t as annoyed with washing dishes when the detergent was environmentally friendly.